A Travel Price Comparison for United States of America Wilmington vs. Myrtle Beach for Vacations, Tours, and Honeymoons

 Should I visit Wilmington or Myrtle Beach in the Spring?

 The spring attracts plenty of travelers to both Wilmington and Myrtle Beach.
-Furthermore, many visitors come to Myrtle Beach in the spring for the beaches.
+Many travelers come to Wilmington for the beaches.
+Furthermore, many visitors come to Myrtle Beach in the spring for the beaches and the activities around the city.

 In April, Wilmington is generally around the same temperature as Myrtle Beach.
-Temperatures in Wilmington average around 63°F (17°C), and Myrtle Beach stays around 62°F (17°C).
+Daily temperatures in Wilmington average around 63°F (17°C), and Myrtle Beach fluctuates around 62°F (17°C).

 People are often attracted to the plentiful sunshine in Myrtle Beach this time of the year.
 In Wilmington, it's very sunny this time of the year.
 Wilmington usually receives around the same amount of sunshine as Myrtle Beach during spring.
 Wilmington gets 278 hours of sunny skies, while Myrtle Beach receives 278 hours of full sun in the spring.